potahtml/namespace-jsx-project/readme.md

 This project helps track some of the most popular frameworks `namespace JSX` by parsing, mapping (when necessary), and merging their interfaces into a unified structure.
+It also uses VSCode LSP-HTML and brute forces chrome element setters to see if a property is reflected as an attribute.

 This makes it easier to quickly track and visualize whether any attribute or property for an HTML, SVG, or MathML element has been